-- Unlike the standard RPL program, RPL for COVID-19 removes the 7 and 180 day elimination periods once EIB is exhausted.
+- Unlike the standard RPL program, RPL for COVID-19 removes the 7-day and 180-day elimination periods once EIB or sick leave is exhausted.

 - An employee can receive one award of RPL for COVID-19 regardless of the number of days used.
 The benefit cannot be split between days or used on an intermittent basis.